David Hockney Portraits

-'What an artist is trying to do for people is bring them closer to something, because of course art is about sharing: you wouldn't be an artist unless you wanted to share an experience, a thought.'
+What an artist is trying to do for people is bring them closer to something, because of course art is about sharing: you wouldn't be an artist unless you wanted to share an experience, a thought.

-Produced in close collaboration with the artist, this is the first exhibition devoted to David Hockney's portraits spanning over fifty years.
+Produced in close collaboration with the artist, this was the first exhibition devoted to David Hockney's portraits spanning over fifty years.
 This celebrated artist has been engaged with portraiture since his teenage years.
 Self-portraits and portraits of family, lovers, friends and well-known subjects represent an intimate visual diary of his life and artistic preoccupations.

-Featuring over 150 works across different media from the now iconic early double portraits to recent paintings produced especially for the exhibition, David Hockney Portraits reveals how the artist's creative development and concerns about representation can be traced through his portrait work.
+Featuring over 150 works across different media from the now iconic early double portraits to recent paintings produced especially for the exhibition, David Hockney Portraits revealed how the artist's creative development and concerns about representation can be traced through his portrait work.